grafana/grafana/docs/sources/panels/field-overrides.md

 ## Example use case for field options and overrides

-The examples below show how you might use field options and overrides.
+The following examples show how you might use field options and overrides.

 ## Field option example